-MA487 Pre-Calculus (2 periods/full year), 1.0 credit Prerequisites: MA382 Algebra II (or higher) and MA276 Geometry (or higher) Recommendation: 80% average in prerequisites
+MA487 Pre-Calculus (2 periods/full year), 1.0 credit

+Prerequisites: Algebra II (MA192 or MA382), Geometry (MA276 or MA295)

+Recommendation: 80% average in prerequisites

 This senior level college-prep course begins by discussing advanced topics in algebra.
 Topics covered include functions and their graphs, finding real and complex roots of functions, and properties of polynomial, rational, radical, exponential, and logarithmic functions.
 The second part of this course focuses on trigonometry.
 During this part of the course, trigonometric functions will be analyzed from both an algebraic and graphical perspective.
 Additional trigonometric concepts include solving triangles, working with trigonometric identities, and applications of trigonometry involving complex numbers.
 The course concludes with a study of parametric equations, polar coordinates, and using matrices to solve systems of equations.
 If time allows, a brief overview of sequences and series will be included.
 Additionally, graphing calculators will be used to analyze functions and it is highly recommended that students obtain their own graphing calculator.
 Recommended graphing calculators include the TI-83+, TI-84+, or TI-84+ CE.